MLB investigating doping report involving top players

 “We are in the midst of an active investigation and are gathering and reviewing information.
 We will refrain from further comment until this process is complete.”

-The Miami New Times, a free weekly newspaper published in Miami, named several players that it said had allegedly been sold human growth hormone, testosterone and anabolic steroids by the clinic’s head Anthony Bosch.
+The New Times, a free weekly newspaper published in Miami, identified several players that it said had allegedly been sold human growth hormone, testosterone and anabolic steroids by the clinic’s head, named as Anthony Bosch.

 The newspaper said a former employee of the clinic, which is now closed, had provided handwritten medical records from the clinic that showed links between the players and banned drugs.